Netflix February 2020 new releases – TV and film this month

 All the Bright Places Two teens struggling with emotional scars change each other’s lives in this film based on the best-selling novel

-F1: Drive to Survive season 2 Second season of the documentary series focusing on the sport of Formula 1
+F1: Drive to Survive season two Second season of the documentary series focusing on the sport of Formula 1

 Queen Sono season one South African drama about a secret agent who fights crime while dealing with crises in her personal life